Statcounter

 “Yeah?
 So have you, right??”
 Chris sarcastically quipped.

-“Not at all,” Erin calmly replied, “but, much better than you.”
+“Not at all,” Erin calmly replied, “...but, much better than you.”
 Erin blankly stared at the wall; another agreement to disagree.
+A patterned path where neither, typically, accepted responsibility.

-“What the fuck do you think I’ve been trying to do Erin??
-Do you wanna live life being OK with not trying to fix the root of our problems?
-Because I don’t!”
-Chris pleaded.
-“Neither of us can do this without help Erin; not from friends…professional help!
+“...Neither of us can do this without help Erin; not from friends…professional help!
 We’ve made each other even more nuts, but there’s hope.
-Don’t give up on this Erin.”
+Don’t give up on this, Erin.”

-“I’m guilty of things and I know I can be a bitch and that I act crazy, but this isn’t working right now Chris,” Erin exclaimed as tears trickled down her porcelain face.
+“...I’m guilty of things and I know I can be a bitch and that I act batshit crazy, but this isn’t working right now, Chris,” Erin exclaimed as tears trickled down her face.

 For a while, Chris had let the pressures of life drive him to be just like his dad, just like Erin’s mom.
 Even worse, somewhat like Erin’s ex husband.

 Chris became the very person he never fathomed.
-In turn, Erin had also let the pressures turn her into that which to which she fell victim in her past.
+In turn, Erin had also let the pressures turn her into that which she fell victim in her past.

 “Aaaah, I see, Chris interrupted.
-You go find yourself with your new live-in tour guide and, when you get bored with the excitement or he gets tired of you, there I am…waiting for you to come back.
+You go find yourself with your new live-in tour guide and, when you get bored with the excitement or he gets tired of your ass, there I am…waiting for you to come back.
 It’ll be happily ever after right?
-Nice plan Erin; I’m not gonna be your fucking backup plan.”
+Nice plan B, Erin; I’m not gonna be your fucking backup plan.”

-“We can’t see each other right now Chris,” Erin quietly announced.
-“You’ve put me through too much, I’ve put you through some things too and I’ve behaved in ways that I NEVER would have thought possible.
-You have to let me go for now,” Erin pleaded.
+“We can’t see each other right now, Chris,” Erin quietly announced. “...You’ve put me through too much, I’ve put you through too much as well, and I’ve behaved in ways that I NEVER would have thought possible.
+You have to let me go, for now,” Erin pleaded.

 Too many of her friends hated him for the past and too many of his friends felt the same toward her; she wanted him to move on and heal...in her eyes, some time to fix himself and be well.
 Erin and Chris were victims by their own hands.
 And, unknowingly, by well meaning outsiders.

-Fuck work; to hell with everyone and God is a sadistic fairy tale being who doesn‘t answer prayers, Chris sulked.
+Fuck work; to hell with everyone and God is a sadistic fairy tale character who doesn‘t answer prayers, Chris sulked.

 It seemed hopeless on all fronts for Chris.
-He’d convinced himself that Erin will fall in love with someone else so there was nothing left in what he viewed as a pathetic life that had utterly spiraled out of control.
+He’d convinced himself that Erin will fall in love with someone else, so there seemed nothing left in what he viewed as a pathetic life that had utterly spiraled out of control.

 copyright Pontchartrain Press 2008